Kuhlemeier-lab/R_phenotyping/README.md

 Arguments :
 - getcolumn = name of the column that has the measurements you want to extract.
 - scale = unit of the scale you measured.
-By default 2 cm if you extract the "Length" column, but would be 2 square cm if it was the "Area" column choosed.
+There is no default value so you must specify it every time you run the function.
 If FALSE, it won't make a scale and keep your raw measurements.
 - columns = an object containing the name of each of your column.